techfort/PowerArray/README.md

 Turns out that you can re-write some of the methods of Array to obtain a much better performance than the native methods.
 In particular, Array.forEach seems to perform pretty badly.

+> Note: the overridden methods of PowerArray break compliance, the focus is on performance so take a look at the caveat section below.

 It looks as if a for loop with cached length is the fastest way of iterating.
 ```javascript
 var i, len = array.length;